Members

 The 4 coordinate Inputs

-serverTPtoDisplayTP(tile, pixel) → {Array.<number>}
+serverTPtoDisplayTP(tile, pixel) → {Array.<number, number>}

 Converts the server tile-pixel coordinate system to the displayed tile-pixel coordinate system.